palomakop/palomakop.tv-11ty/src/now.md

 - Working as a studio assistant & fabricator for two local artists
 - Getting ready to play with [Reality Orp](/art/reality-orp/) at Weird Music Night at Ely Center on September 11
 - Made a rock garden
+- September is the busy season for events so I will also be working in NYC more often this month